-INTEGRAL NON-LINEARITY (INL) is a measure of the deviation of each individual code from a straight line through the input to output transfer function.
+INTEGRAL NON-LINEARITY (INL) is the maximum departure of the transfer curve of each individual code from a straight line through the input to output transfer function.
 The deviation of any given code from this straight line is measured from the center of that code value.
 The best fit method is used.